Personal statement tutoring

 Computer Science

-How to write a strong computer science personal statement for UK universities.
-What admissions tutors look for, common mistakes, and how to demonstrate genuine interest beyond school-level coding.
+How to write a Computer Science personal statement for UK universities.
+What admissions tutors look for, the maths question, and how to structure it.

 Read the Computer Science guide